maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 * Unified support for common media types through `MediaTypeFactory` delegate.
   * Superseding use of the Java Activation Framework.
 * Data binding with immutable objects (Kotlin / Lombok / `@ConstructorProperties`)
-* Support for Jackson 2.9 (GA expected along with Spring Framework 5.0 GA).
 * Support for the JSON Binding API (as an alternative to Jackson and GSON).
+* Support for Jackson 2.9.
 * Support for Protobuf 3.
 * Support for Reactor 3.1 `Flux` and `Mono` as well as RxJava 1.3 and 2.1 as return values from Spring MVC controller methods targeting use of the new reactive `WebClient` (see below) or Spring Data Reactive repositories in Spring MVC controllers.
 * New `ParsingPathMatcher` alternative to `AntPathMatcher` with more efficient parsing and [extended syntax](http://docs.spring.io/spring/docs/5.0.0.BUILD-SNAPSHOT/javadoc-api/org/springframework/web/util/patterns/PathPattern.html).